 Honda includes most of the Honda Sensing features on the base LX model, but opting for either of the two following trims will enhance the suite with a couple of additions, most notably, a blind spot information system with cross traffic monitor.
 The blind spot information system will initiate on multi-lane roads or the freeway, and if a vehicle is in either blind spot, a light will illuminate on the respective mirror as a visual signal for you to avoid switching lanes at that moment.
 The cross traffic monitor uses the same sensors to detect if a vehicle is approaching from either direction if in reverse to allow the driver ample time to hit the brakes.

 Compared to other big-name manufacturers, Honda places a strong emphasis on comfort and convenience.
 As vehicles continue to become more advanced, manufacturers have taken the time to utilize new technologies to make the driver’s life easier.
 Some of the convenience features in the 2023 HR-V were available or unable to do in some of its less-technological predecessors from ten years prior.
-An example is a handful of functions available through the 2023 HR-V’s infotainment center.
+An example is a handful of functions available through this Honda SUV's infotainment center.

 The standard infotainment center has a 7-inch touchscreen which provides ample size to display your apps without any issue, ensuring sharp and crisp text.
 However, the 7-inch touchscreen only comes with the LX and Sport, while the EX-L gets a premium 9-inch touchscreen and a host of other convenience features.
 For example, the EX-L includes a wireless charging pad for your smartphone or any other device capable of Qi charging, which isn’t available on either the LX or Sport.